-As emphasized in a literature strand started by Leeper, Walker, and Yang (2010), spending program implementation and subsequent fiscal adjustments are critical.
-A government may invest in or fund long- and short-run projects.
-High impact projects take time to be completed before social and economic benefits are generated.
-This underscores the importance of integrating time to build assumptions into real business cycle models.
+As emphasized in a model strand started by Leeper, Walker, and Yang (2010) [henceforth LWY], spending program implementation and subsequent fiscal adjustments are critical.
+As clearly shown, a government may invest in or fund long- and short-run projects.
+High impact projects take time to be completed before generating social and economic benefits.
+This underscores the importance of integrating time to build assumptions in real business cycle models.

 When a project is approved and subsequently authorized, the rate at which funds are disbursed becomes critical.
 Disbursement bottlenecks delay the early realization of fiscal policy benefits.
-Most studies done in the U.S. and E.U. assumed that there are no irregularities in the conduct of disbursement, implying that if there are delays, they may pertain only to the operational aspects of the project.
+However, most studies done in the US and EU assume that there are no irregularities in the conduct of disbursement, implying that if there are delays, they may pertain only to the operational aspects of the project.
 Political realities in developing countries, however, may provide opportunities to bypass legally mandated mechanisms for budgetary allocation.
 This may give rise to legal challenges and may result in full or partial disbursement sudden stops.